Cracking The Creative Code: How To Boost Your CTR with Native In-App Ads

 As much as there might be quite a lot of good ads that just get lost in all the hype and simply lose to the competition, ads that get banned never even get a chance to compete.
 That’s why making your ad creatives restriction compliant is of utmost importance.

-Native in-app advertising rules don’t differ much from the usual guidelines, whether for pop, push or other native ads.
+Native in-app advertising rules don’t differ much from the usual guidelines, whether for pop or other native ads.
 The most crucial part is that both regular native and in-app native ads need to follow direct restrictions of their main publisher.

 Key takeaways to increase your CTR and monetize native in-app ads